Stamford Campus Library Visitors

 - ResearchIT CT – Free online resources, a service of the CT State Library (you’ll need your public library card number)

 Computer stations and equipment are intended to support academic research by UConn students, faculty, staff, and authorized visitors.
 UConn is contractually bound to limit access to databases and e-resources to current UConn students, faculty, and staff.
-Use of library resources by visitors must not interfere with the needs of the UConn Community.
+The use of library resources by visitors must not interfere with the needs of the UConn Community.

 Regional Campus Libraries are authorized to restrict public use of computers in support of academic needs.
 Guest Wireless access is available to visitors with valid credentials using the UConn-Guest network.
 The Library also adheres to Connecticut Code – Sec.
 53-21a with regard to unsupervised children.
 Public users are able to avail themselves of the seating area on the first floor and second floor.

-The use of library equipment and study rooms are restricted to UConn students, staff and faculty.
-The library staff will gladly address questions about the library, its collection and also how to retrieve items in the stack areas.
+The use of library equipment and study rooms is restricted to UConn students, staff, and faculty.
+The library staff will gladly address questions about the library, its collection, and also how to retrieve items in the stack areas.

-All visitors to the Stamford Campus – Jeremy Richard Library are expected to follow guidelines for library etiquette as mention below:
+All visitors to the Stamford Campus – Jeremy Richard Library are expected to follow guidelines for library etiquette as mentioned below:

-- General Conduct/Behavior – Anyone running or shouting or participating in disruptive, annoying or destructive behavior will be asked to leave the library immediately.
+- General Conduct/Behavior – Anyone running or shouting or participating in disruptive, annoying, or destructive behavior will be asked to leave the library immediately.
 The library staff member has the right and obligation to ask for person(s) to present identification.
-If an individual’s disruptive behavior does not change or individual refuses to leave when asked by a library staff member, the Campus Police will be called immediately.
+If an individual’s disruptive behavior does not change or the individual refuses to leave when asked by a library staff member, the Campus Police will be called immediately.

-- Printing/Photocopying – Visitors – at this time, we do not accept cash or credit card.
+- Printing/Photocopying – Visitors – at this time, we do not accept cash.
 The library no longer supports the library copy card previously used for visitors to print and photocopy.
-We recommend visiting the Stamford Public Library on 96 Broad Street or Minuteman Press at 513 Summer Street for printing or photocopying.
+We recommend visiting the Stamford Public Library at 96 Broad Street or Minuteman Press at 513 Summer Street for printing or photocopying.
 Save your work to a flash drive or to your email as an attachment.

 - The library does not handle cash for printing and photocopying.